Each month, we contribute up to 37% of our salary into our CPF accounts. While we start off with 3 CPF accounts, our Special Account (SA) i

 If we do not have any plans to use our OA funds in the long term, we can either invest our OA savings or transfer our OA balances to SA to enjoy higher risk-free interest rates.

 According to CPF calculator, a 30-year-old who transfers $10,000 from their OA to SA, can earn more than $2,000 more in 10 years from just the difference in interest rates on the two accounts.
 This will grow even more over the longer term – earning more than $8,000 more by the time they hit 55.

 Now, here is a step-by-step guide on how to transfer our funds from OA to SA in three easy steps.

 #1 Enter The CPF Home Portal And Login Via SingPass

-On the CPF board portal for transferring OA savings to SA, CPF will once again advise that the process is irreversible.
-Do click on “Next” button to proceed with the transfer.
+On the CPF board portal for transferring OA savings to SA, CPF will once again advise that the process is irreversible (in bold and red fonts in case we were having second thoughts).
+Click on “Next” button to proceed with the transfer.

 #2 Check CPF OA Balance & Key In The Amount You Wish To Transfer To SA